n0Obcake/MASTERHITCHSSOT/OS/HITCHHIKEROS.md

 COMMANDWORDS are executable tokens, not language.
 They invoke behavior, not discussion.

+COMMAND TOKEN MATCH RULE (CANON)
+- Execute only on exact registered command token match.
+- ALL CAPS required: lowercase/mixed-case never executes.
+- No aliases.
+No synonym matching.
+No fuzzy parsing.
+No interpretation.
+- Case sensitivity: treat tokens as case-sensitive unless explicitly defined otherwise.

 COMMANDWORD = TRUE → Execute MH appendix directly.

 When TRUE: